Protecting your hearing during football season

 Fortunately, hearing protection is affordable and easy to find.
 Simple foam earplugs are inexpensive and can be purchased at any drugstore, and most come with a Noise Reduction Rating.
 Earmuffs work well also, and can even be worn over foam earplugs for extra hearing protection.

 It is also important to make sure children’s hearing is protected if they are accompanying you to the game.
 Children’s hearing is more susceptible to damage because they have shorter ear canals.
-“In small children, the rule is the smaller the ear, the louder sound grows in the ear, and the more dangerous it could be,” audiologist Jennifer Taylor tells WKRN news.
 For children especially, attending even one game in a very loud stadium can be enough to cause a temporary shift in the hearing threshold, muffled sounds and ringing in the ears (tinnitus).
 And repeated exposure can cause permanent hearing loss over time.
 An easy solution for kids attending football games is a set of earmuffs such as Baby Banz; they come in various sizes, styles and colors.

 January 10th, 1982 will go down in history for Cincinnati Bengals fans.
 That was the date of what became known as the Freezer Bowl, when the air temperature for the match-up between the Bengals and the Chargers was -9 degrees with a wind chill of -37 degrees.
 Although your next outing to a football game isn’t likely to get quite that cold, even normal winter temperatures mean you should think about protecting your ears and your hearing aids.